JeanLescut/jeanlescut.github.io/_drafts/The-hidden-competition-for-employees'-recognition.md

 title: Personal Thoughts : The hidden, internal competition of employees
 ---

 This topic is not proper to my sector of activity (Consulting) and you certainly have your own opinion about it.
-You may argue that competing against each other is life, and challenging is a efficient driver of skill improvement.
-Or you just don't accept the idea, or are skeptical about it, like me.
+You may argue that competing against each other is just life, and that challenging is a efficient driver of skill improvement.
+In contrary, you could just not accept the idea, or are skeptical about it, like me.

 # Competing culture vs Challenging culture